By Andrew Plaster

 Published in B&AFHS Journal 122 December 2005

 The north Somerset parish of Churchill, “a well-timbered and beautiful district of very irregular shape, lies partly at the foot of the northern slope of Mendip, and stretches a long way out into the great Severn flat, while part of it climbs high up into the hills” (Knight, 1915).
-The parish is bounded by the parishes of Winscombe, Congresbury, Wrington, Burrington, Rowberrow and Shipham, and consists of the main village, the western half of Langford, and the hamlets of Stock and Doleberrow.
+The parish is bounded by the parishes of Winscombe, Congresbury, Wrington, Burrington, Rowberrow and Shipham.
+To the east, the parish is bounded by the brook running through the village of Lower Langford and the hamlet of Upper Langford.
+The parish also consists of two other hamlets of Doleberrow and Stock.
 The present-day village of Churchill is intersected by A38 and A368 roads, of which, connect Bristol, Bridgwater, Bath and Weston-super-Mare.
-The southwesterly quarter of the village, covering Dinghurst and Churchill Batch, was not in the parish until the change of parish boundary in 1934.
+The southwesterly quarter of the village, covering Dinghurst and Churchill Batch, was not in the parish until the change of parish boundary in 1935.

 Churchill is not mentioned in Domesday book of 1086, having, at the time of the survey, formed a part of the vast manor of Banwell, and is there set down among the possessions of the Bishop of Wells.
-The first known allusion to it, is in an award made in 1231, by Bishop Jocelyn, concerning “the chapel of Churchill” (Bruton Cartulary, Deed 114).
+The first known allusion to “Land at Cherchille” occurs in a Feet of Fines of 1205.
+Then, an award was made in 1231, by Bishop Jocelyn, concerning “the chapel of Cerceles” (Bruton Cartulary, Deed 114).
 The same document names Robert FITZPAYNE and John de la STOCKE (the hamlet at the north-east corner of the parish) as local landowners of the period.
 A Roger FITZPAYNE is mentioned in an account of an action at law, dated 1276, concerning a house or holding in Churchill.
-And it may be the same man whose name, in its Latinised form of Roger PANGANI, is given in the Perambulation of Mendip, in 1298, as the owner of the “Vill of Churchford and Langeford” which, in common with nineteen other manors, had at some previous time been wrongfully taken within the bounds of the Royal Hunting Forest of Mendip, was then declared to be disafforested.
+And it may be the same man whose name, in its Latinised form of Roger PANGANI, is given in the Perambulation of Mendip, in 1298, as the owner of the “Vill of Churchull and Langford” which, in common with nineteen other manors, had at some previous time been wrongfully taken within the bounds of the Royal Hunting Forest of Mendip, was then declared to be disafforested.

 The manor of Churchill passed through a series of owners - the families of TRETHEKE, ST. LOE, and JENYNS.
 A Richard JENNINGS, whose son-in law John CHURCHILL was afterwards the first Duke of Marlborough, sold the manor in 1652 to his relation, another John CHURCHILL, who was knighted in 1670, created Master of the Rolls and elected Member of Parliament for Bristol in 1685.
 He died in that year, leaving four daughters, and after prolonged litigation, the estate was sold out of the family.
 The present Churchill Court is situated next to the church, and is a fine 16th century building, and has had alterations and additions since then.
 It is probably the oldest dwelling site in the village.